Understanding the Mattress Firmness Scale: A Comprehensive Guide

 Mattress firmness scale explained

 Mattress firmness refers to how soft or hard a mattress feels when lying on it.
 It affects the level of support and comfort a mattress provides, impacting sleep quality.
 The mattress firmness scale is a standardized tool that ranges from one to 10, with one being the softest and 10 being the firmest.
-This scale helps buyers compare the firmness levels of different mattresses, making it easier to find one that suits their specific needs.
+This scale helps buyers compare the firmness levels of different mattresses, so it’s easier to find one that suits their specific needs.

 The standard one-to-10 scale for mattress firmness ratings typically breaks down as follows: